brefphp/symfony-messenger/README.md

 ## Serverless configuration

-The Serverless configuration is same of all kind Lambda events.
+The Serverless configuration is the same for all types of Lambda event source.
 You should just make sure to configure the parameters correctly.
 You may also add as many events as you want.
 Same type or different types.
 Mix all you want.